mitchwoodside/mitchandmeera/content/posts/potato-paratha.md

 images:
 ---

-The lemon quick pickle that's outlined alongside the _Mashed Potato Paratha_ is great weapon to have in your back pocket.
+The lemon quick pickle that's outlined alongside the _Mashed Potato Paratha_ is a great weapon to have in your back pocket.